Samsung/tizen-docs/docs/application/design/wearable/patterns/empty-states.md

 # Empty States

-Empty states are displayed when your app can’t show its regular content.
-An empty list is what a user sees when no alarms are set, a gallery after all photos have been deleted, or an empty device list when the Gear can’t find any Bluetooth device to connect to.
+Empty states are displayed when your app can't show its regular content.
+An empty list is what a user sees when no alarms are set, a gallery after all photos have been deleted, or an empty device list when the Gear can't find any Bluetooth device to connect to.
 To avoid completely blank screens, provide a simple image and text even when there is no content to show.

 ## Basic empty states

 Basic empty states display a non-interactive image and a tagline.

 ![](media/9.4.1-800x165.png)
-*Empty states display an image and a tagline that explain the page’s current state.*
+*Empty states display an image and a tagline that explain the page's current state.*

 -   **Non-interactive images**